HL7/fhir-cow-ig/input/pagecontent/order-initiation.md

 * there's a Task pointing to the request telling to fulfill it
 * there's a message or operation that implies it is to be actioned

 The FHIR Specification **recommends against** considering orders actionable outside these scenarios, as it may prevent system expansion and/or break interoperability with systems that follow FHIR workflow recommendations.

-The Goal of the COW Implementation Guide is to describe how to express workflows for actionable Orders using the Task Resource as mentioned in the second bullet point.
+The Goal of the COW Implementation Guide is to describe how to express workflows for actionable Orders using the Task Resource as mentioned in the second bullet point."

 #### Ordering from Service/Product Catalogs
 In many systems, the "orderable" items are established in a catalog - sometimes referred to as a "formulary" for Medications.
 The service catalogs may present different types of functionalities on the services, like searching, clustering, or providing details on the orderable items.